Home

 What are selling cycles and why are they important to business?

-Selling cycles represent a series of specific and tactical actions that a business takes to convert a potential customer into a paying patron.
-Selling cycles lay down a success framework for consistent and efficient sales performance in an organization.
-By integrating internal strengths and market practices, selling cycles stitch together a proven and repeatable process that takes the guess work out of the sales function, replacing it with method, speed and clarity.
+By integrating internal strengths and market practices, the B2B sales cycle stages stitch together a proven and repeatable process that takes the guesswork out of the sales function, replacing it with method, speed and clarity.
 Selling cycles form the core of the sales strategy in an organization.
-In a time of post-pandemic uncertainty - and the rise of a new league of empowered ‘self-help buyers’ - selling cycles enable sales teams and revenue leaders to plan ahead with some degree of control and confidence.
+In a constantly evolving business landscape - and with the rise of a new league of empowered ‘self-help buyers’ - selling cycles enable sales teams and revenue leaders to plan ahead with some degree of control and confidence.

-Prospecting
+1. Prospecting

 The first stage in nearly all selling cycles is finding buyers in the ‘now’ and also building future customer pipelines.
 This stage typically comprises top-and-middle-of-funnel (TOFU and MOFU) activities that aim to educate, differentiate, help, persuade and personalize.